wein.plus

 Designation (abbreviation BSA) for the process following alcoholic fermentation or, if applicable, already started during this process, especially in red wine production; see under malolactic fermentation.

-Term for the conversion of malic acid into the milder-tasting lactic acid (Latin malum = apple, lac = milk), which plays an alternative role in the production of fruit juice, wine and sparkling wine(champagne, sparkling wine).
-The process is also called biological acid degradation (BSA), bacterial malic acid degradation, microbial acid degradation or apple-lactic acid fermentation, because carbon dioxide is also released.
-However, it is not actually a real fermentation, but was once thought to be.
-Around 1890, Dr. Hermann Müller-Thurgau (1850-1927), who was working in Geisenheim at the time, correctly suspected bacteria as the cause.
-Dr. Wenzel Seifert (1862-1942) was then able to identify the acid-degrading bacterium in 1903 at the Klosterneuburger Weinbauinstitut and named it "Micrococcus malolacticus".
+Term for the conversion of malic acid into the milder lactic acid (Latin malum = apple, lac = milk), which plays an alternative role in the production of fruit juice, wine and sparkling wine(champagne, sparkling wine).
+The process is also known as biological acid degradation (BSA), bacterial malic acid degradation, microbial acid degradation or apple lactic acid fermentation, as carbon dioxide is also released.
+However, it is not a real fermentation, but was previously thought to be.
+Around 1890, Dr Hermann Müller-Thurgau (1850-1927), who was working in Geisenheim at the time, correctly suspected bacteria as the cause.
+Dr Wenzel Seifert (1862-1942) was able to identify the acid-degrading bacterium at the Klosterneuburg Viticulture Institute in 1903 and named it "Micrococcus malolacticus".

 Malolaktische Gärung - Zeichnung